-If you select a range of cells before pasting with Edit > Paste, the pasted cells are fit into the selection:
+When you copy cells to the clipboard and select a range of cells before inserting them with the Paste command, the pasted cells will be fit into the selection, as follows:

-- If the selected cell range is smaller than the cell range to be pasted, all pasted cells which do not fit are ignored. - If the selection is larger than the cell range to be pasted, the cells are repeated until the selected area is completely filled.
+- If the selected cell range is smaller than the cell range to be pasted, all cells which do not fit are omitted. - If the selection is larger than the cell range to be pasted, the cells are repeated until the selected range is completely filled. - There's one exception: